bps-enterprise-devsecops/bps-enterprise-devsecops.github.io/cicd.md

 4. For each environment, you can configure:

     -   **Required reviewers:** Select specific teams or users who must approve deployments to this environment.
+Ensure that the checkbox for "Prevent self-review" is checked so that users cannot approve their own deployments.

     -   **Wait timer:** A delay before a job can proceed.